gamalahmed3265/mini-Frontend-Projects/README.md

-## This repo implements a sample webpage that displays creative ideas.
+## This repo implements a sample webpages that displays creative ideas.
 HTML, CSS, and JavaScript are the three main languages used to create websites.

 * **HTML** stands for HyperText Markup Language.
 It is the language used to create the structure of a website.
 HTML defines the content of a page, such as headings, paragraphs, images, and lists.